mdoege/PySynth/README.markdown

 ## Current limitations

-Flats and sharps do not work in cases such as e-sharp or c-flat.
+In v1.1, flats and sharps do not work in cases such as e-sharp or c-flat.
+This has been fixed in the latest git version.